You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 Phajo Drugom Zhigpo established a meditation hermitage known as Tango Choying Dzong in the 13th century.

 The 4th Desi Tenzin Rabgye assigned his secretary Drung Norbu to supervise the construction of this architectural grandeur.
-Tenzin Rabgye built Tango Monastery within 2 months in 1688 A.D.
+Tenzin Rabgye built Tango Monastery within 2 months of its construction in 1688 A.D.
 The central tower has twelve corners making the architectural facade unique and magnificent.

 Also Read: The Construction of Paro Taktsang Singye Samdrup Dzong